 “I would really appreciate that,” I said trying to fight off the abyss of despair that threatened to consume me.

-Getting up to go I feel my phone buzz.
-As I’m headed to his office door, I take out my phone.
+Getting up to go I felt my phone buzz.
+As I’m heading to his office door, I take out my phone.
 I have a text from Bill.
-Without opening it, I turn back to him.
+Without opening it, I turned back to him.

 “Did you just text me?”